MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/offline-apps.md

 - Open Power Apps Mobile and run apps when offline.
 - Determine when an app is offline, online, or in a metered connection by using the [Connection](functions/signals.md#connection) signal object.
+- There are two ways to enable and app for offline:
+    - Use the [built-in offline](../../mobile/canvas-mobile-offline-overview.md) functionality for Dataverse-based canvas apps and harness the advantages of robust offline support
-- Use [collections](create-update-collection.md) and leverage the [**LoadData** and **SaveData**](functions/function-savedata-loaddata.md) functions for basic data storage when offline.
+    - And/Or use [collections](create-update-collection.md) and leverage the [**LoadData** and **SaveData**](functions/function-savedata-loaddata.md) functions for basic non Dataverse data storage when the device is not connected to the network.

 > [!NOTE]
-> - Offline capability is now built-in with the preview of [offline-first](../../mobile/canvas-mobile-offline-overview.md) experience for apps based on Microsoft Dataverse.
-Learn more: [Set up mobile offline for canvas apps (preview)](../../mobile/canvas-mobile-offline-setup.md), [Working with canvas apps offline (preview)](../../mobile/canvas-mobile-offline-working.md)
-> - Offline capability for canvas apps is only available while running the apps using the native [Power Apps Mobile](https://powerapps.microsoft.com/downloads/) players on iOS, Android, and Windows.
+> - Offline capability for canvas apps is available while running the apps using the native [Power Apps Mobile](https://powerapps.microsoft.com/downloads/) players on iOS, Android, and Windows.
 > - Canvas apps running in web browsers can't run offline, even when using a web browser on a mobile device.
 > - Canvas apps in Teams are limited to 1 MB of data through the LoadData and SaveData functions&mdash;useful for a small number of text strings, numbers, and dates.
 Use of images or other media is inappropriate for this limit.
 More information: [**LoadData** and **SaveData** function reference](functions/function-savedata-loaddata.md)

+# Enable a Dataverse-based canvas app for offline
+For Microsoft Dataverse-based canvas app, you must use the offline capability built-in with the [offline-first](../../mobile/canvas-mobile-offline-overview.md) experience.
+Learn more: [Set up mobile offline for canvas apps](../../mobile/canvas-mobile-offline-setup.md), [Working with canvas apps offline](../../mobile/canvas-mobile-offline-working.md).
+With the flip of a switch, your app can work with Dataverse data wherever you are–with or without network connection.
+Just build your app with standard Power Fx formulas and the offline feature handles all the complexity for you.

+# Enable all other canvas app for offline
-This article includes an example using Twitter data.
+This section includes an example using Twitter data.
 An even simpler example that doesn't require a connection is included in the [**LoadData** and **SaveData** function reference](functions/function-savedata-loaddata.md).

-Watch this video to learn how to create offline enabled canvas apps:
+Watch this video to learn how to create offline enabled canvas apps which don't use Dataverse data:
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWLAka]

 ## Limitations